alefragnani/vscode-whats-new/README.md

 # What's New

-This module is a template based engine to display **What's New** pages on VS Code extensions. **What's New** pages are informative pages/windows displayed when _new versions_ of an extension are installed.
-Just like the **Release Notes** displayed with VS Code updates.
+This module is a template based engine, used to display a **What's New** page on VS Code extensions.
+It has a simple, but yet effective UI, optimized to display all the information in a single page.

 ![whats-new-bookmarks](images/whats-new-bookmarks.png)